UPDATED 8/18/2021, Original Post: June 20, 2019

 Research shows that domestic violence is often a learned behavior.
 Perhaps you were abused.
 Or maybe you grew up in a household where one parent abused the other.

 Although these should never be excuses for violence against a loved one, we should not ignore the role they play.
 Circumstances like these only demonstrate the complexity of domestic abuse.
+In other words, even if the facts of the case present a difficult situation to defend, a mitigation packet can be presented to the District Attorney’s Office indicating the background and circumstances that led up to the incident.

 If you’re being charged with domestic violence for the very first time, explaining yourself may allow room for correcting your learned behaviors.
 You may be able to participate in a rehabilitation program, and ultimately have your charges reduced.